evandrosouza-developer/Tester-ps2-msx/README.md

 ## Hardware and Setup

-You will obviously need a STM32F103C8T6 or a STM32F103C6T6 chip.
+You will obviously need a STM32F103C6T6 or a STM32F103C8T6 chip.
 I have used a chinese blue pill.
-The software was made thinking in use of compatible processors, like GD32 for example.
+The software was made aiming in use of compatible processors, like GD32 for example.
 The software was made considering 8.000Mhz oscillator crystal, to clock the STM32 microcontroller chip at 72MHz.
 The connections are:

 1) Serial console:
 Config: 115200, 8, n, 1 (115200 bps, 8 bits, no parity, 1 stop bit;